-- > Early registration - √ Timing of the First visit/Registration age with complete screening.
+- Early registration - √ Timing of the First visit/Registration

 The first visit or registration of a pregnant woman for ANC should take place as soon as the pregnancy is suspected.
 Every married woman in the reproductive age group should be encouraged to visit her health provider if she believes herself to be pregnant.
 To confirm pregnancy, a urine pregnancy detection kit may be used.